-This week, Toronto-based illustrator Kendra Yee outlines how she juggles a busy schedule of commissioned illustration jobs, gallery shows, zine fairs, and personal projects, all while completing her art degree at OCAD University.
-The Rookie magazine and Forge Art Mag featured artist is also expanding her practice to include sculptural work, creating playful, weird ceramic and even bronze pieces that take her illustrated characters into three dimensions.
+This week, Toronto-based illustrator Kendra Yee outlines how she juggles a busy schedule of commissioned illustration jobs, gallery shows, zine fairs, and personal projects, all while completing her art degree at Universidad OCAD.
+The Rookie magazine y Forge Art Mag featured artist is also expanding her practice to include sculptural work, creating playful, weird ceramic and even bronze pieces that take her illustrated characters into three dimensions.

 Yee tracked her schedule for a week to share how she manages her time without making a plan: by getting up early, and taking time off when she needs it to listen to podcasts or groove out to Al Green.